 If you are like me, you just can’t stop thinking about Top Gun: Maverick these days.
-It has been days since I left the theater and can’t believe how well done and thought out the movie was overall.
+It has been days since I watched it again on Ultra-HD, and I can’t believe how well done and thought out the movie was overall.
 You can even say it took my breath away.
-Sorry…

 To be honest, it’s the best action movie I have seen in nearly a decade, and really something that will get Americans back into the movie theaters after the COVID-19 pandemic made attendance slump for years.

 Yes, I could nitpick countless points, plot twists, and comparisons to real-life military strategy, tactics, and realism for sure.